21 Winter Decor Accessory Ideas for a Cozy Home

 Have you started thinking about how to decorate your home for the winter months?
-Since accessorizing is what makes seasonal decorating, I have 15 winter decor accessory ideas you can use as inspiration.
+Accessorizing is what makes seasonal decorating so special.
+In this post, I’m sharing 21 winter decor accessory ideas that will help you create a cozy, stylish home this season.

 Yes, I know that after Christmas, you may not think about winter decor.
 Does your house seem bare and colorless after all the holiday decorations have been packed away?
-Adding some winter decor accessories can give your home a warm and cozy feel for the winter months.
+Adding a few winter decor accents can give your home a warm, cozy feel for the winter months.

 How Do You Prepare Your Home for Winter Decor?

-• As you are packing away your Christmas decorations, keep back any items that can transition to winter.
-I’ll give you some suggestions below.
+- As you pack away your Christmas decorations, keep any items that can transition to winter.

-I narrowed down my Pinterest research to 15 winter decor accessories ideas.
+I narrowed my Pinterest research to 21 winter decor accessory ideas.
 That’s a good number to get you started.

 Now, you don’t have to use all these winter decor accessory ideas.
-Just a few will add that warm and welcoming feeling to your home.
+Just a few will add a warm, welcoming feel to your home.

 Blanket Ladder

 Over the past few years, I’ve collected several throws, blankets and shawls.
-I use them both to keep warm and for decorative accessories.
+I use both for warmth and as decorative accessories.
 When not in use, you can fold them in a basket, drape them over the arm of the sofa or chair OR use a blanket ladder, an item I really wanted.

 As I said, I have plenty of throws, but for the longest time had no perfect place to display them.
 I must have been the only person on the planet who didn’t have a ladder in my living room with beautiful throws.